 The Gumbez of Manas is part of a complex dedicated to Manas.
 Near the mausoleum you can also visit a museum dedicated to the epic of Manas, a traditional epic poem highly regarded among the Kyrgyz people that was passed down orally for generations.

-The scientists have found that the Gumbez of Manas was erected in 1334.
-It was built above the tomb of the daughter of Emir Abuki Kianizek-khatun.
+The Gumbez of Manas was erected in 1334 and was built above the tomb of the daughter of Emir Abuki Kianizek-khatun.
 However, the national memory has preserved it as the mausoleum of the legendary Manas, the warrior.
 The legend runs that that Kanykei, the faithful wife of Manas, built the mausoleum above his tomb.
 To save the tomb from being robbed Kanykei ordered to make the inscription saying his bride was buried there.
-The national memory preserved it as the mausoleum of the legendary warrior Manas.

 Besh-Tash Lake (Kyrgyz: Беш Таш) is a rock-dammed lake in Talas Province of Kyrgyzstan.
 It is located at the altitude of about 3,000 m in riverbed of Besh-Tash river, left tributary of Talas River.